 Fraudulent Use of Credentials.
-House Bill 4531 would amend the School Code (MCL 380.1809) to establish penalties for a person who (1) knowingly used (or attempted to use) a surrendered, suspended, revoked, nullified, fraudulently obtained, altered, or forged teaching or administrative certificate; (2) knowingly used (or attempted to use) as his or her own a valid teaching or administrative certificate of another person to obtain employment in a position requiring a certificate; (3) remained employed in a position requiring a certificate knowing that he or she did not hold a valid certificate; or (4) used or attempted to use a college or university transcript or a certificate or other credential that he or she knew was fraudulently obtained, altered, or forged, or used or attempted to use a transcript or credential of another as his or her own, to obtain a teaching certificate, administrator's certificate, or state board approval.
-(The first three provisions also would apply to positions requiring state board approval instead of a certificate.)
+House Bill 4531 would amend the School Code (MCL 380.1809) to establish penalties for a person who (1) knowingly used (or attempted to use) a surrendered, suspended, revoked, nullified, fraudulently obtained, altered, or forged teaching or administrative certificate or state board approval; (2) knowingly used (or attempted to use) as his or her own the valid certificate or approval of another person to obtain employment; (3) remained employed in a position requiring a certificate or approval knowing that he or she did not hold a valid certificate or approval; or (4) used or attempted to use a college or university transcript or a certificate or other credential that he or she knew was fraudulently obtained, altered, or forged, or used or attempted to use a transcript or credential of another as his or her own, to obtain a teaching certificate, administrator's certificate, or state board approval.

 The offenses would be misdemeanors, with a first offense punishable by imprisonment for not more than 93 days or a fine of \$500, or both, and a second or subsequent offense punishable by imprisonment for not less than 93 days or more than 6 months, or a fine of not less than \$500 or more than \$1,000, or both.
 The bill specifies that these would be in addition to any other penalty provided by law.
 Further, the state board of education could refuse to issue or renew a certificate or state board approval, or to refuse to issue an endorsement for a teaching or administrator's certificate, to a person convicted of one of the offenses.
-The bill's provisions would take effect September 1, 1995.
+The bill's provisions would take effect August 1, 1995.

 FBI Criminal Records Check.
-House Bill 4532 would amend the School Code (MCL 380.1230a) to permit the board of a school district, public school academy, intermediate school district, or nonpublic school, in addition to the required criminal history check, to request the state police to conduct a criminal records check through the Federal Bureau of Investigation on an applicant for, or an individual hired for, a teaching or administrative post or a position requiring state board approval. applicant or individual would be required to submit his or her fingerprints to the state police for that purpose.
+House Bill 4532 would amend the School Code (MCL 380.1230a) to require the board of a school district, public school academy, intermediate school district, or nonpublic school to request the state police to conduct a criminal records check through the Federal Bureau of Investigation on an applicant for, or an individual hired for, a teaching or administrative post or a position requiring state board approval. would be in addition to the criminal history check already required.)
+The applicant or individual would be required to submit his or her fingerprints to the state police for that purpose.
 The state police could charge a fee for conducting the criminal records check.
-A school board could require an individual to submit fingerprints for the criminal records check only at the time the individual initially applied for employment or was initially employed.
+A school board could require an individual to submit fingerprints for this criminal records check only at the time the individual initially applied for employment or was initially employed.

-The bill contains essentially the same provisions regarding the FBI criminal record check that apply now to the state police criminal history check, including provisions to permit the conditional hiring of individuals while awaiting the results of the check if the hiring takes place during the school year or within 30 days before the beginning of the school year.
+The bill contains essentially the same provisions regarding the FBI criminal record check that apply now to the state police criminal history check, including provisions to permit the conditional hiring of individuals while awaiting the results of the check if the hiring takes place during the school year or within 30 days before the beginning of the school year and provisions to permit school districts to use information available from other districts or the state when hiring substitute teachers.